-Hyperthyroidism can mimic other health problems, which may make it difficult for your doctor to diagnose.
+Hyperthyroidism can mimic other health problems, which can make it difficult for your doctor to diagnose.
 It can also cause a wide variety of signs and symptoms, including:

-- Sudden weight loss, even when your appetite and the amount and type of food you eat remain the same or even increase
+- Unintentional weight loss, even when your appetite and food intake stay the same or increase

 - Increased appetite